 FOR FAMILY SERVICES (MEMBERS AND NON-MEMBERS):

-Tickets are not required for Family and Young Family services on Rosh Hashanah and Yom Kippur, but pre-registration is required (see Family High Holy Days page)
+Tickets are not required for Family and Young Family services on Rosh Hashanah and Yom Kippur, but pre-registration is required (see Family High Holy Days page for more information).
+The same form may be used to register for kids’ programs (grades Pre-K-8) during the morning congregational services on both Rosh Hashanah and Yom Kippur).

 Book of Remembrance

-Our Book of Remembrance is a long-standing East End Temple tradition and an interactive online listing, with the opportunity to include additional messages about your loved ones.
+Our Book of Remembrance is a long-standing East End Temple tradition.
 A printed version will also be on display in our beautiful Helene Spring Library in perpetuity.

 High Holy Day Prayer Books